ContextMapper/contextmapper.github.io/_docs/language-reference/domain-vision-statement.md

 permalink: /docs/domain-vision-statement/
 ---

-The Domain Vision Statement pattern is implemented as a String attribute on the [bounded context](/docs/bounded-context), the [domain](/docs/subdomain), and the
+The Domain Vision Statement pattern from the ["blue book"](https://www.amazon.com/Domain-Driven-Design-Tackling-Complexity-Software/dp/0321125215) is implemented as a String attribute on the [bounded context](/docs/bounded-context), the [domain](/docs/subdomain), and the
 [subdomain](/docs/subdomain).

 ## Syntax